Wondering how to choose the best paella pan? This article will help you get the right size, material and type of paella

 |28||70||16 to 25|

-The most popular pan sizes are between 14 and 16 inches, and all of those are able to serve 4 people.
+The most popular pan sizes are between 14 and 16 inches in diameter, and all of those are able to serve 4 people.
 If you typically serve 4 people, then you can either get a 14, 15 or 16 inch pan.
 I suggest getting the 16 inch pan, because you are going to want leftovers!
 Yum!

 If you are serving a crowd, then you need to consider a large paella pan.
 Just make sure it will fit on your cook top or purchase an outdoor tripod as discussed below.

 What Type of Paella Pan Should You Choose?